stevegt/grid-cli/v2/doc/330-messages.md

 2. **Parsing and Matching**:
    - The message is parsed, extracting the `parms` array.
    - Using sequence-matching graph principles, the system matches the beginning of the sequence (the promise hash) to determine the path.
-   - The system continues to match subsequent components (module hash, arguments) to refine the path and determine the optimal module or node for handling the message.
+   - Successive components (module hash, arguments) are matched to refine the path, determining the optimal module or node for handling the message.

 ### Step-by-Step Example